rust-lang/rfcs/text/0000-const-char-encode-utf8.md

 The `encode_utf8` method (in `char`) is currently **not** marked as "const" and is therefore rendered unusable in scenarios that require const-compatibility.

-With the recent stabilisation of [`const_mut_refs`](https://github.com/rust-lang/rust/issues/57349/), implementing `encode_utf8` with the same parameters is trivial and would (in practice) yield no incompatibilities with existing code.
+With the recent stabilisation of [`const_mut_refs`](https://github.com/rust-lang/rust/issues/57349/), implementing `encode_utf8` with the current signature is trivial and would (in practice) yield no incompatibilities with existing code.

 I expect that implementing this RFC &ndash; despite its limited scope &ndash; will however prove useful in supporting compile-time string handling in the future.